-- before legal shooting time (one-half hour before sunrise) - from 11 a.m. until 2 p.m. - ♦ after legal shooting hours (one-half hour after sunset). - The above does not apply to any vehicle licensed for highway use.
+- before legal shooting hours (one-half hour before sunrise) - Irom 11 a.m. until 2 p.m.

+after legal shooting hours (one-half hour after sunset). \The above does not apply to vehicles licensed for highway use.

 A permit to operate a recreational motor vehicle during the legal shooting hours for deer may be issued by a conservation officer in the event of an emergency or another unusual condition.